-Mid-latitude thunderstorms are much rarer in winter than in summer and produce less than 3% of the total lightning activity in Europe (Wapler, 2013; Poelman et al., 2016).
+Mid-latitude thunderstorms are much rarer in winter than in summer.
+For example, lightning in summer produces 97% of the total lightning activity in Europe (Poelman et al., 2016; Wapler, 2013).
 Yet the transported electrical charges are often higher in winter and thus the damage potential is also higher.
 The conventional explanation for the paucity of winter lightning is the paucity of favorable conditions for strong convection, which lead to thunderstorms in summer.
-The required large values of convective available potential energy (CAPE), copious amounts of near-surface water vapor and the presence of a vertical instability (Doswell III, 1987) are normally absent in winter.
+The required large values of convective available potential energy (CAPE), copious amounts of moisture and the presence of a vertical instability (Doswell III, 1987) are normally absent in winter.